hisunnymay/community/docs/reference/annotations/providerannot.md

 To enable URL, select *kotlin.String* when choosing [Type](#type) and set data type as `text`.
 Once done, there will be a switch: URL.
 Turn on URL so that you can upload pictures in that column.

 For example, there is a slot called *catPicture* in a storage-enabled frame, and URL is enabled in this slot.
-Here're tips to upload pictures in back office.
+Here are the steps to uploading pictures in back office.

 1. Go to back office, find the corresponding table, click **Create**.
 2. Upload a picture in the column called *catPiture* and fill another column called catName.